 The basic plan is all you really need for now, so skip the Plus and Prime Pro plans as they are more expensive, and when you’re just staring up, you don’t the extra space.
 You can always change it later to a different plan if you want to, and just pay the difference.

-Don’t be disheartened if your awesome blog name you came up with isn’t avaliable as a .com, try .net or .org!
-They’re both great ones to use but if they’re not avaliable too then we suggest thinking of a new domain name before you start a travel blog.
+Don’t be disheartened if your awesome blog name you came up with isn’t available as a .com, try .net or .org!
+They’re both great ones to use but if they’re not available too then we suggest thinking of a new domain name before you start a travel blog.

 Step 4: Add Your Information And Extra Features